SmingHub/Sming/docs/source/information/develop/ci.rst

 Sming libraries may be separately built and tested whether or not they are included as part of the Sming repository (or a fork).

-There are two mechanisms avaiable.
+There are two mechanisms available.

 GitHub Actions
 ~~~~~~~~~~~~~~